為什麼容器安全在軟體定義汽車領域至關重要

 Figure 1.
 Container attack vectors

 If containers are compromised, attackers could gain escalated privileges, which they could leverage to steal personally identifiable information (PII) or even manipulate vehicle functions.
-For example, host vulnerabilities found in a German OEM’s electric cars have demonstrated the feasibility of such an attack to manipulate in-vehicle infotainment (IVI) systems and speed displays.
+As a result, many developers have recognized the importance of properly addressing the security issues of containers themselves.
+In some designs, additional layers of protection, such as using virtual machines (VMs), are implemented to further enhance isolation between different domains.

 In a containerized architecture, all applications share the same hardware resources.
 If applications aren’t well optimized or become the target of an attack, it could end up consuming too many resources.
 It could lead to performance degradation or denial-of-service (DoS) conditions for critical automotive functions.
 For instance, it might delay critical decision-making processes in advanced driver assistance systems (ADASs) or even hinder the responsiveness of autonomous driving features.